oktadev/okta-blog/_source/_posts/2023-11-21-ai-identity-hackathon-winners.md

 type: awareness
 ---

-In late September, in partnership with [DevPost](https://devpost.com/), we announced the [AI & Identity - Okta Hackathon 2023](https://oktahackathon2023.devpost.com/), and invited developers across the globe to "_build an app that integrates identity standards with a flair of AI._"
+In late September, in partnership with [DevPost](https://devpost.com/), we announced the [AI and Identity - Okta Hackathon 2023](https://oktahackathon2023.devpost.com/), and invited developers across the globe to "_build an app that integrates identity standards with a flair of AI._"

 We were excited to see how participants would respond to the challenge, and we were not disappointed!
 Consider these key numbers: